-Can You Get An STD While Wearing A Condom?
+Can You Get An STD With A Condom?

 Proper condom use practices include:

-- Using a new condom for every vaginal, anal, or oral sex act
+- Use a new condom for every vaginal, anal, or oral sex act.

-- Putting a condom on before genital contact
+- Put a condom on before genital contact.

 It’s important to remember that even with the perfect use of a condom, there are a number of STDs you can get even with a condom because they are transmitted in ways that don’t involve condoms.